florian-lup/event-research/README.md

 # Event Research Pipeline

-A comprehensive pipeline for discovering, researching, deduplicating, and storing significant events.
+A comprehensive pipeline for discovering, investigating, deduplicating, and storing significant events.
 This project uses AI-powered research tools and vector databases to maintain a curated collection of events with their details and contexts.

 ## Features

-- **Event Discovery**: Automatically searches for significant events from various sources
+- **Discovery**: Automatically searches for significant events from various sources
 - **Deduplication**: Uses vector similarity to prevent duplicate events from being processed
-- **AI-Powered Research**: Enriches event data with additional context and details
+- **Investigation**: Enriches event data with additional context and details
-- **Persistent Storage**: Stores processed events in both MongoDB and Pinecone vector database
+- **Storage**: Stores processed events in both MongoDB Atlas and Pinecone database

 ## Installation